cedrickchee/llama/README.md

   - Datasets used for training:
     - Train with prompt data from: [fka/awesome-minichatgpt-prompts](https://huggingface.co/datasets/fka/awesome-minichatgpt-prompts).
 Training scripts and instructions [here](https://github.com/juncongmoo/minichatgpt/tree/main/examples#train-with-real-prompt-data).
     - Train the reward model using [Dahoas/rm-static](https://huggingface.co/datasets/Dahoas/rm-static) dataset.

+### Supporting tools

+- [Resharding and HuggingFace conversion](https://github.com/dmahan93/llama/blob/main/CONVERSIONS.md) - Useful scripts for transforming the weights, if you still want to spread the weights and run the larger model (in fp16 instead of int8) across multiple GPUs for some reasons.

 ### Plan